-(i) Each issue shall be stated separately, except that reasonable grouping, without enumeration may be made of (a) securities issued or guaranteed by the Philippine Government or its agencies and (b) securities issued by others for which the amounts in the aggregate are not more than two percent of total assets.

-(ii) State the basis of determining the amounts shown in the column.
-This column shall be totaled to correspond to the respective balance sheet caption or captions.

-(iii) This column may be omitted if all amounts that would be shown are the same as those in the immediately preceding column.
+- (i) Each issue shall be stated separately, except that reasonable grouping, without enumeration may be made of (a) securities issued or guaranteed by the Philippine Government or its agencies and (b) securities issued by others for which the amounts in the aggregate are not more than two percent of total assets. - (ii) State the basis of determining the amounts shown in the column.
+This column shall be totaled to correspond to the respective balance sheet caption or captions. - (iii) This column may be omitted if all amounts that would be shown are the same as those in the immediately preceding column.

-2GO GROUP, INC. AND SUBSIDIARIES Schedule B - Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) December 31, 2021 (Amounts in thousands)
+Schedule B - Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties)